 Taste: Honey and malt with a pleasing saltiness.
 Orchard fruits.
 Vanilla.
 Touch of cinnamon and nutmeg.
 Creamy toffee and a dry woody finish with a subtle whiff of smoke.

-Value for Money: A decent age statement on the label and a rather tasty dram in the bottle.
+Thoughts: A decent age statement on the label and a rather tasty dram in the bottle.
 Even at 50cl, £40 makes for pretty good value for money.

-Like the previous dram, this is very much spirit-led, with only the slightest impact from the cask.
+Like the previous dram, this is very much spirit-led with only the slightest impact from the cask.
 There is a little added complexity from that hint of smoke though and the overall experience is very well balanced.
 Nothing revolutionary but a satisfying dramming experience all the same.

 Dufftown 10 Years Old (Batch 4)